Circular Dependencies

 Section titled “Why It Matters”Circular dependencies:

-- Block independent testing — you can’t test one module without pulling in the whole cycle
+- Block independent testing: you cannot test one module without pulling in the entire cycle

 In-Depth Guides